qt-pay/bgyq/network/ovn-ovs-dpdk/OVS and OVN.md

 - **ovn-northd** converts from the high-level northbound DB to the run-time southbound DB, and generates logical flows based on high-level configurations.
 - **ovn-controller** is a local SDN controller that runs on every host and manages each OVS instance.
 It registers chassis and VIFs to the southbound DB and converts logical flows into physical flows (i.e., VIF UUIDs to OpenFlow ports).
 It pushes physical configurations to the local OVS instance through OVSDB and OpenFlow and uses SDN for remote compute location (VTEP).
 All of the controllers are coordinated through the southbound database.

+OVN operates with a pair of databases.
+The *Northbound* database contains the *logical* structure of your networks: this is where you define switches, routers, ports, and so on.

+The *Southbound* database is concerned with the *physical* structure of your network.
+This database maintains information about which ports are realized on which hosts.

+The `ovn-northd` service “translates the logical network configuration in terms of conventional network concepts, taken from the OVN North‐ bound Database, into logical datapath flows in the OVN Southbound Database below it.”

+The `ovn-controller` service running on each host connects to the Southbound database and is responsible for configuring OVS as instructed by the database configuration.

 OVN逻辑流表会由ovn-northd分发给每台机器的ovn-controller，然后ovn-controller再把它们转换为物理流表。